 |Capt.
-Joseph Anthony Revak
+Joseph Anthony

-Joseph was called to active duty on May 29, 1937.
-He was sent to Infantry School at Fort Benning, Georgia.
+Joseph was called to active duty on May 29, 1937, and was sent to Infantry School at Fort Benning, Georgia.
 From March to June 1941, he attended Divisional Officer Training at Ft.
 Knox, Kentucky.
-He was then sent to Ft.
+He was next sent to Ft.
 Ord, California, and assigned to the 757th Tank Battalion.
 Joseph joined the 192nd Tank Battalion when it arrived in San Francisco in October 1941, as it was leaving the United States for duty in the Philippine Islands.

 As the tankers sat at their tanks eating lunch, a formation of 54 planes approached the airfield from the north.
 At first, the tankers thought they were American.
-As they watched, they saw what looked like "rain drops" fell from the planes.
+As they watched, they saw what looked like "rain drops" fall from the planes.
 It was when bombs began exploding on the runways that they knew the planes were Japanese.

 In March 1942, Joseph was reassigned to the 192nd Tank Battalion as the battalion's S-2.
 He remained with the battalion up to the surrender on April 9, 1942.
 After the surrender, he made his way to Mariveles at the southern tip of Bataan and started the death march.